delucis/module-starter/README.md

 * `modular.stereo-output-picker.maxpat`
 * `modular.data-picker.maxpat`

 The input & output pickers provide an interface for choosing audio & data input and output sources, which are dynamically generated in the main patch.
-Use these in a `[bpatcher]` and don’t forget to give them an argument `#1-your-unique-module-name` to make sure `[pattrstorage]` works correctly.
+Load them in a `[bpatcher]` in your module to use them.

 Connect the outlets of the audio modules to `[send~]` or `[receive~]` objects to set the destination for a signal to be sent to.
 The data module can be attached to either `[send]` or `[receive]` objects to set the destination for your data.

+The inlets connect to the `[umenu]` objects allowing you to send them defaults etc.

 ### `[pattrstorage]` helpers
 * `pattr-control.maxpat`